 19. See a show at the Holiday Twin Drive In Movie

-21. Jam out at one of the many free outdoor concerts
+21. Jam out at an outdoor concert

 22. Search for famous faces in Jazz Alley